 Developing Student Metacognition

 Metacognition refers to thinking about thinking, which includes self-awareness, task awareness, action awareness, strategy awareness in a variety of contexts throughout the entire learning process, including reasoning, problem-solving, decision making and planning.
-These learning strategies are essential for developing independent learners.
-With practice and careful guidance, metacognitive awareness can be nurtured amongst school children of all ages.
+These learning strategies are essential for developing metacognitive learners.
+With practise and careful guidance, metacognitive awareness can be nurtured amongst school children of all ages.
 All classrooms value reflective thinking, and in this blog, we will identify some small steps for making the cognitive processes essential to learning more visible.

 Metacognitive knowledge is someone's knowledge or beliefs about themselves as cognitive agents, about tasks, about actions or strategies, and about how all these interact to affect the outcomes of any sort of intellectual activity.
-Ultimately, this type of practice promotes independent learning and has become increasingly popular particularly within the post pandemic education world.
+Ultimately, this type of practise promotes independent learning and has become increasingly popular particularly within the post pandemic education world.

-This article will focus on two aspects of Metacognition: awareness of our memory processes and insight into how well we have learned something.
+This article will focus on two aspectsof Metacognition: awareness of our memory processes and insight into how well we have learned something.
 For example, when people monitor their performance during an ongoing task, they may use strategies such as rehearsal, chunking, and elaborative interrogation.
 These strategies help learners to remember information more effectively whilst developing a life-long metacognitive skill.

 Flavell (1981) identified a helpful distinction between the two: strategies used to make cognitive progress are 'cognitive strategies; strategies used to monitor cognitive progress are 'metacognitive strategies.
 The term "cognitive strategy" is often used interchangeably with Metacognition.
 However, there is some difference in meaning and usage of these terms.
 Cognitive strategies refer to any thinking that one uses when attempting to solve problems or learn new information.
 Metacognitive strategies refer to monitoring one's own thoughts as they occur during problem-solving or learning activities.